MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/business-events-dev-doc.md

 ## Adding a custom endpoint type
 The Business Events framework supports adding new endpoint types in addition to the ones that ship out of the box.
 An example of how to do this is describe with the below.

-### Add new Endpoint Type
+### Add new endpoint type

 Each endpoint type is represented by the enum BusinessEventsEndpointType.
-Adding a new endpoint starts by extending this enum like below.
+Adding a new endpoint starts by extending this enum, as shown in the following section.

-### Add new Endpoint Table to the hierarchy
+### Add new endpoint table to the hierarchy

-All Endpoint data is stored in a hierarchy table, the root of which is BusinessEventsEndpoint.
-Any new endpoint table must extend this root table by setting the Support Inheritance property = Yes, and the Extends property = “BusinessEventsEndpoint” (or any other endpoint in the BusinessEventsEndpoint hierarchy).
+All endpoint data is stored in a hierarchy table, the root of which is BusinessEventsEndpoint.
+A new endpoint table must extend this root table by setting the Support Inheritance property = Yes, and the Extends property = “BusinessEventsEndpoint” (or any other endpoint in the BusinessEventsEndpoint hierarchy).

 The new table will then hold the definition of the custom fields needed to initialize and communicate with this endpoint in code.
-To avoid the possibility of conflict, fields names should be qualified to the specific endpoint they belong.
-For Example, two endpoints may have the concept of a “URL” field, but to distinguish them, their names should be specific to the custom endpoint like “CustomURL”
+To avoid the possibility of conflict, field names should be qualified to the specific endpoint where they belong.
+For example, two endpoints can have the concept of a “URL” field, but to distinguish them, their names should be specific to the custom endpoint like “CustomURL”.

 ### Add new EndpointAdapter class that implements IBusinessEventsEndpoint